thegetty/grj-19/content/northern-africa-or-central-iran.md

 ---
-title: "Northern Africa or Central Iran?
-An Investigation in Production Place of a Fragmentary Kufic Qurʼan at the J. Paul Getty Museum"
+title: "Northern Africa or Central Iran?"
+subtitle: "An Investigation in Production Place of a Fragmentary Kufic Qurʼan at the J. Paul Getty Museum"
-short_title:
+short_title: "Northern Africa or Central Iran?"
 layout: article
 order: 10
 contributor: